sergio-lacerda/Fat-Pig-Invest-HomeBroker-Simulator/README.md

 #### 2. Create API and Client Databases

 For this project, a MySQL Database Server is required.
 If you don't have it, you can use a XAMPP distribution containing MariaDB.

 The scripts for both, API and Client databases are available at the folder "Database Scripts".
+Just execute these scripts in order to create the databases.